 When asked if Bruce’s attitude was genuine or a bit of a put-on, Clouse claimed that it was a bit of both.
 It was the image that Bruce felt he should project.
 As such, he made friends and enemies quickly.
 Clouse also said: “You see, with Bruce, the smallest slight he would exaggerate – not all the time by any means, but dependant on his mood – to the point where it was really a huge thing for him.
 And in those late night discussions with his friends – the stuntmen and the rest of his sycophants – sometimes he’d build up this huge case against someone and then he couldn’t back down.
 For instance, there’d be a tiny line in a local paper about him…something negative, and boom! – that was it.
 He wouldn’t be able to work that day, or he’d challenge somebody to a fight.”

 With a tendency to hold grudges, it’s easy to picture Bruce as being someone who would fight to the death.
 After all, it’s “Who Killed Him?” not “What Killed Him?” that is the title of a chapter in Clouse’s Bruce bio.
 Speaking of which, it doesn’t include something that he mentioned in the aforementioned interview: Bruce having fainted a couple of times on a film prior to Enter the Dragon.
 This explains the fainting scenes that we see in Super Dragon and Bruce Lee and I. Unlike the other biopics, these ones depict Betty as having a gambling problem that got her into trouble with the local hoods in Hong Kong, and with Bruce being caught in between.
 In the May 30, 1983 issue of People Magazine, William Cheung confirmed that Betty had a gambling debt.
-However, both films don’t depict him as being killed by them; just succumbing to a fatal headache.
+However, both films don’t depict him as being killed by H.K. hoodlums; just succumbing to a fatal headache.
 In Bruce Lee: True Story, Ng See-Yuen pulls off the mean feat of showing a trio of different fates for the viewer to decide – fatal headache, gangland killing and faking his death in order to be a recluse who will return 10 years later.

 In retrospect, it’s all too clear now that Clouse may have been the source of Bleecker’s claim about Bruce being so angry with Michael Allin’s script for Enter the Dragon that he took a swing at Linda.
 In the July 1988 issue of Inside Kung Fu, it was revealed that Clouse succeeded in selling the film rights of his biography to Universal.
 As such, it was imperative for Linda to put Universal in a position where they could think twice.
 Besides the implication that Linda didn’t want people learning too much about Bob Baker, one of the reasons why Clouse didn’t mention him in his 1988 biography was because, otherwise, journalists would have been pestering Baker for interviews.
 Baker was so much of a recluse that his only “interview” was at a Bruce Lee convention in England circa the early nineties.
 He died in 1993 due to a bad liver.
 This was a couple of weeks after the death of Bruce’s son, Brandon.